 When there’s reciprocation, it’s called requited love.
 Requited love is a love that is returned.
 Unrequited would mean the contrary.

 I had to look at this situation I had found myself in, with open eyes.
 I wasn’t really going to benefit by going deeper within myself while still blaming myself for the current circumstance I was in.
 I needed to appreciate how and why I had gotten here in the first place.
-I think that was really the first step to my escaping this type of love that I felt.
+I think that was really the first step to escaping this type of love that I felt.

 The way I wanted him to love me was not returned how I wanted.
 It wasn’t mutual.
 That made it unrequited.
 No matter how many times I fantasized about us being together one day, it wasn’t a reality at the time.
 And it didn’t even honestly seem like something he wanted from me in the future.

-I often think that I went through that to teach me how to recognize the signs of someone with genuine interest.
-To be able to contrast interest versus no interest.
+I often think that I went through that to teach me how to recognize signs of someone with genuine interest.
+To be able to contrast versus no interest.
 But none of that mattered in the moment.